Spend $49.00 to Receive Free Shipping in the U.S.

 Make an Alcohol Survival Stove from a Soda Can

 When it comes to survival, adaptability is key.
 In a pinch, even the most ordinary items can transform into essential tools.
 One of the most versatile emergency stoves you can make is a soda can stove.
-Compact, lightweight, and incredibly efficient, a soda can alcohol stove is a must-have for survivalists, hikers, and preppers.
-In this beginner-friendly guide, we’ll show you step-by-step how to build a survival stove from an ordinary soda can.
-You’ll also learn why these emergency stoves are reliable companions for outdoor adventures or unexpected situations.
-For a waterproof reference for this project, check out our Alcohol burner tip card
+Compact, lightweight, and incredibly efficient, a soda can alcohol stove is a must-have heating and cooking tool for survivalists, hikers, and preppers.

 Make an Alcohol Survival Stove from a Soda Can